Why Is E-Commerce So Important?

 E-commerce seems to be everywhere these days.
-You can’t go online without seeing article after article proclaiming that e-commerce is destroying brick and mortar stores.
+You can’t go online without seeing article after article proclaiming that e-commerce is destroying brick-and-mortar stores.
 It can be difficult to decipher accurate information from manipulated data being spewed by alarmists on the internet.
 However, there is some truth to these overly apocalyptic statements.
-Studies predict that 55% of internet users will be digital buyers by the end of 2017.
+Studies predict that 65% of internet users will be digital buyers by the end of 2021.
 Not farfetched given how the data has been trending in recent years.

 However, that’s not to say consumers are abandoning physical sales altogether.
 While the National Retail Federation expects online sales to grow by 8-12% in 2017, but brick and mortar retail still comprises the vast majority of sales and is expected to grow 2.8% in the same period.

 So why is e-commerce important?
 It is a rapidly growing consumer outlet that isn’t showing signs of slowing down.
 If you’re selling something, and plan to continue doing so for the foreseeable future, you’ll want to pay attention to e-commerce and become an active participant as soon as it’s feasible for your business.
 Whenever you decide to join the ranks, working with a digital marketing agency can make the ecommerce transition that much easier and help you kick start your online business.

 Advantages Of E-Commerce

 There are many reasons the world, or those with internet access at least, seems to gravitate towards e-commerce.
 As a commercial outlet, the internet can provide business with benefits like wider reach and decreased business costs.
 All of these pros can add up to have a significant impact on the business as a whole.